Macedonia in the Eurovision Song Contest 2004

 Macedonia competed in the semi-final of the Eurovision Song Contest which took place on 12 May 2004.
 Performing during the show in position 15, "Life" was announced among the top 10 entries of the semi-final and therefore qualified to compete in the final on 15 May.
 It was later revealed that Macedonia placed tenth out of the 22 participating countries in the semi-final with 71 points.
-In the final, Macedonia performed in position 15 and placed fourteenth out of the 24 participating countries, scoring 47 points.
+In the final, Macedonia performed in position 15 and placed 14th out of the 24 participating countries, scoring 47 points.